-I also let him know that as well as the clinical benefits of offering his patients better medicine, the efficiency will deliver back to him something that cannot be bought once spent – TIME.
+As well as the clinical and patient benefits, the efficiency will deliver back to him something that cannot be bought back once spent – TIME.

 I work with each client’s accountant to make sure that the appropriate Tax Deductions for depreciation, installation, on costs and interest are claimed.

-Remembering The Instant Asset Write Off now allows immediate Tax Deduction on the full cost of most assets.
+Remembering ATO’s full expensing depreciation provisions now allow immediate Tax Deduction on the full cost of most assets for most businesses.
 (Ask your accountant).

 Installation & Co-Ordination